ATOMIC BATTERIES TO POWER! TURBINES TO SPEED!1 of 13

 Jolie is as marketable an actress as there has ever been, and as the sexy, ass-kicking Selina Kyle, she’d be as much a force to be reckoned with as Batman himself.
 Jolie has the charisma and gravitas to balance her dual roles as Batman’s enemy and love interest, and the action chops to back it up.

 We’ve made this pick before, and we’re sticking with it – arguably the third most recognizable woman in the DC Universe needs a big name to back her up, and there’s none bigger than Angelina Jolie.

 And, with the reported Gotham City Sirens movie spinning Catwoman off alongside Poison Ivy and Harley Quinn, Jolie's star power could only help.

 With Gotham City Sirens coming down the pike, WB is going to need a Poison Ivy - and who better than an up-and-coming redheaded actress who has already said she wants the part?

 We're not gonna overthink this one - Chastain is a rising star with the requisite presence and the ability to swing between cerebral and charming (Interstellar anyone?) that the part of the scientist-turned-villain Pamela Isley requires.

-Yes, there’s the little matter of the long delayed Gambit film, but with no solid movement on that film in quite some time (and a rapidly decaying projected release window) we’re willing to bet Tatum could be wooed (the last Gambit director Doug Liman was already poached by DC for Dark Universe.)
+Yes, there’s the little matter of the long delayed Gambit film, but with no solid movement on that film in quite some time (and with the production recently starting over from scratch) we’re willing to bet Tatum could be wooed (the last Gambit director Doug Liman was already poached by DC for Dark Universe.)

 The affable Tatum would be a perfect counterpoint to the dour Bruce Wayne, playing Grayson as an eternal optimist despite the level of darkness he’s experienced.
 And considering Tatum is a proven commodity with the physicality and presence to be a leading man, he’s got everything WB needs to make that reported Nightwing solo movie a hit.